AmrNabiil/ExaminationSystem/README.md

 Instructor:

 * Login/Logout: User have to login with their credentials to access the examination system.
-* Insert Exam Questions: Instructor can feed the system the sample questions and their answers.
+* Insert Exam Questions: Instructor can feed the system the sample questions of the exams and their answers.
 * Generate Exam: Instructor can choose the format of the exam, number of MCQ, True or False and Essay Questions.
-* View live Results: Instructor can track students results right after they submit their answers.
+* View live Results: Instructor can track students results right after they submit their final answers.

 Student:

 * Login/Logout: User have to login with their credentials to access the exam.
 * Answer Exam Questions: Student can submit the answer of each exam question one after the other.
+* Edit Exam Answers: Student can edit their previous exam answers before submission of the exam.
 * View Exam Result: Student can view the result of the exam after final submission of the exam on time.
-* View live Results: Instructor can track students results right after they submit their answers.

-#

-Images from the system: